 Performance expectancy is defined as the users' belief that the system will help them in their working environment.
 Among the main expectations from vestibular rehabilitation technologies were the ability to save time, monitor exercise performance, and improve clinical outcomes in an engaging and safe manner.
 Effort expectancy is defined as the ease with which the system can be used.
-Patients and physical therapists repeatedly pointed the ease of use as a major requirement, while overcomplexity in operating the system was sometimes considered a "deal breaker" for using the technology.
+Patients and physical therapists repeatedly pointed the ease of use as a major requirement, while overcomplexity in operating the system was considered a "deal breaker" for using the technology; this sentiment echoes previous reports in the broader context of using technology for rehabilitation [ref].
 Social influence is related to what others may say about whether an individual should use or not use the new system.
 Interestingly, this factor was not mentioned by the participants in our study as an issue with novel technologies for vestibular rehabilitation.
 Facilitating conditions refer to how a person believes that there is an organizational and technical infrastructure to facilitate the utilization of the system.
 The participants mentioned a need for ongoing technical support, warranty coverage, as well as the possibility of purchasing or borrowing the system from the healthcare organization.
 Hedonic motivation is related to how engaging the technology is.
 Participants discussed the possibility of gamifying exercise in novel technologies for vestibular rehabilitation.
 Price value was described in terms of cost-effectiveness of using the system.
 Habit is related to the routines of using the technology.
 Some participants noted that people have become accustomed to the use of phone applications and external accessories, such as smartwatches, and so this may be a preferable platform for some users.
 Age is an important indirect factor that should be taken into account, as vestibular disorders affect both children and adults(Hall et al., 2022b; Neuhauser et al., 2005b; Neuhauser & Lempert, 2009).
 Participants in our study noted that the technology should enable an enjoyable experience for all age groups, while still being accessible to older adults who may need more time to become familiar with it.
 It is recommended to consider other indirect factors(Bradwell et al., 2021; Flandorfer, 2012), including gender(Tanqueray et al., 2022), although this was not raised by the participants in our study.